kreshuklab/plant-seg/docs/chapters/workflow_gui/index.md

 # Working with workflows

-Plantseg can create and execute workflows for batch processing.
+PanSeg can create and execute workflows for batch processing.
 A new workflow can be created in the napari gui, and it can be executed using the commandline interface.